manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 A small code base is more manageable than a large one, and it's easier to have multiple small teams maintaining multiple small applications than one huge team working on a single huge code base.
-Small applications can be released independently and at different paces, while releasing huge apps require much more planification between team members and features, and such a process is much less agile.
+Small applications can be released independently and at different paces, while releasing huge apps require much more planification and coordination between team members, and such a process is much less agile.

 I didn't invent anything here; microservices have been around long enough now, and they are based on the